 Looking back, Johnson said he could have purchased uninsured/underinsured motorist protection.
 After all, this would be a relatively inexpensive add-on considering the amount of protection it could have offered.

-While Johnson and all his passengers fully recovered from the accident, the harrowing experience made him realized that escalating medical bills could spell financial disaster to anyone.
+While Johnson and all his passengers fully recovered from the accident, the harrowing experience made him realize that escalating medical bills could spell financial disaster to anyone.
 Three years after the accident, Johnson said his car insurance now has uninsured/underinsured motorist protection and liability insurance coverage that is above the state’s minimum liability coverage requirement.

 “While I’ve always considered myself to be a disciplined driver, I realized that it still makes sense to go above the state’s minimum liability coverage requirement.
-Should I cause an accident, at least I would not be forced to shell out huge sums of money.
-Now, I can’t imagine driving without a comprehensive coverage.“
+Should I cause an accident, at least I would not be forced to shell out huge sums of money?
+Now, I can’t imagine driving without comprehensive coverage.“

 He also mentioned that he would not want to commit the same grave mistake as the driver who crashed into his vehicle.
 “I don’t want anyone to experience the dire financial burden we did a few years ago because the at-fault driver in Agawam MA had no auto insurance,” he added.